Sri Chinmoy ... Sports

 Sri Chinmoy founded the Sri Chinmoy Marathon Team in 1977 as a service to the running community and to promote physical fitness and self-transcendence through sports.

-Sri Chinmoy was born in East Bengal, India (now Bangladesh) in 1931.
 A talented and accomplished athlete in his youth, Sri Chinmoy was for 16 years the top-ranked sprinter and twice the decathlon champion in the spiritual community where he grew up.
 An all-round sportsman, he also excelled in soccer, volleyball and table tennis.

-Sri Chinmoy sprintingSri Chinmoy took up weight-lifting in the mid 1980s and over the years has set several records in the calf-raise and the one-arm lift - including an astonishing 7,063 3/4 pound (3,205 kg) lift with the right arm on January 30 1987.
+In the mid 1980s Sri Chinmoy took up weight-lifting and over the years set several records in the calf-raise and the one-arm lift - including an astonishing 7,063 3/4 pound (3,205 kg) lift with the right arm on 30 January 1987.

 "What gives life its value,